 Catalog of Needs and Responses

 Using data from our members and partner agencies, Jewish Funders Network is collecting and curating systemwide and sector-specific nonprofit needs, examples of how funders are responding, and available resources.
 Please note, this is a work in progress, and we are constantly updating these pages.
-In addition, we anticipate needs to evolve and change as this crisis unfolds.
-In some cases it is too soon to know the full extent of the need and therefore the appropriate response.
+Please help us map Jewish giving during Covid by filling out this short survey.

-In addition to killing more than 150,000 people around the world so far and threatening hundreds of thousands more, COVID-19 is leaving a trail of economic destruction, with ripple effects in almost every sector.
+In addition to killing hundreds of thousands of people around the world so far, COVID-19 is leaving a trail of economic destruction, with ripple effects in almost every sector.
 Jewish nonprofits, like their nonsectarian counterparts, must confront multiple challenges at once: increased demand for services, fewer opportunities to generate revenue, and, as the stock market plunges, donors with less disposable income.

 While first-responder and health organizations directly confronting coronavirus of course face the most immediate challenges, those that serve people who are elderly, sick and/or in poverty also face monumental challenges, since these constituencies are most vulnerable both to the virus and to its economic impact.
 But the wider sphere of nonprofits, ranging from Jewish day schools to arts organizations are also at great risk.
 In addition to the challenges shared with everyone — economic downturn; the need to cancel programs and operations, including ones that generate needed revenue; concern about the health and well-being of employees and volunteers; making payroll and addressing cash-flow needs; adapting from in-person programming, services and workplaces to a remote, online one — they also risk being deemed non-essential or of lesser priority as funders turn their attention to more urgent needs.

-Meanwhile, Israel’s nonprofit sector is grappling with an additional challenge on top of the coronavirus and its fallout: The country’s failure to create a stable government over the past year has resulted in a slowdown, if not freeze altogether, of essential government allocations, a critical source of nonprofit revenue, particularly in the human services sector.
+Meanwhile, Israel’s nonprofit sector is grappling with an additional challenge on top of the coronavirus and its fallout: The country is still recovering from a lengthy period with no government, and the ensuing slowdown of essential government allocations, a critical source of nonprofit revenue, particularly in the human services sector.